10.6. dataObject#

 - Raises:

-if this dataObject is no
+TypeErrorif this dataObject is no

-- toNumpyColor(addAlphaChannel=0) np.ndarray #
+- toNumpyColor(addAlphaChannel=0) np.ndarray#

 Converts a 2D dataObject of type

-.Many Python packages, e.g. OpenCV (cv2) or PIL store coloured array such that the color components are stored in an additional axis, which is the last axis of all axes.
+rgba32to a 3D numpy.ndarray of typeuint8.Many Python packages, e.g. OpenCV (cv2) or PIL store coloured array such that the color components are stored in an additional axis, which is the last axis of all axes.
 Hence, there is no specific

-, like it is the case fordataObject
+rgba2data type fornumpy.ndarray, like it is the case fordataObject.This method converts a coloured

-, where the color components are stored in an additional last axis.
-The size of this last axis is either3
+dataObjectof dtypergba32to a compatiblenumpy.ndarray, where the color components are stored in an additional last axis.
+The size of this last axis is either3ifaddAlphaChannel = 0or4otherwise.
+The order of this last axis isblue,green,redand optionalalpha.
+The remaining first axes of the returned object have the same shape than this dataObject.- Parameters:

 - addAlphaChannel